 /invite @Monte Carloin the channel to invite the Monte Carlo user.

 - The channel's ID must be manually entered in the Private Channel ID input.
+The integration will NOT work if you use the slack channel name instead.
 To get the channel ID, right-click on the channel's name and select Open channel details from the context menu.
 A dialog will open and display the channel ID in the dialog's footer.

 Notifications are triggered automatically when any of the selected events are detected in your warehouse.
 If you'd like to send a notification to verify your Slack integration, you can click the